Preschool For All: Provider Frequently Asked Questions

 How will provider spots increase as the program grows?
 Is there a timeline?

-Preschool for All will work toward preschool access for all Multnomah County 3- and 4-year-olds within 10 years.
+Preschool for All will work toward preschool access for all Multnomah County 3- and 4-year-olds by 2030.
 PFA will grow at a pace that allows small providers and providers of color to participate, avoids unintended consequences, and is responsive to feedback and interest from providers and families.
 PFA will help providers meet quality standards and improve or expand their facilities to support growth of PFA slots.

 What/who are the intermediary organizations?